Xinthium/JKINFO4190Individual/README.md

 Main Branch: primary sorter, will take integers, sort from smallest to largest.
 String Branch, will sort an array alphabeticaly.
-Array Joiner/Append, will take an array and add items until the user is satisfied.
+Array Reverser, will flip the user's array around.